 - Fair Compensation – Fair compensation may include much more than just medical care.
 If someone’s lifestyle is forever altered, if they cannot work due to temporary or permanent disability from their injuries, those are claims to be made.

 Class action lawsuits allow large groups of people with the same issue to participate in a group action to address their problem.
 This may result in a faster legal procedure, but some class action lawsuits have lasted a decade or longer in the case of PPI lawsuits.
 Individuals may also file their own lawsuit to recover fair compensation.
-Settlements in major class action lawsuits have been extremely high, as seen in some of these PPI lawsuits where the manufacturer was hit with a $55 million judgment over pricing schemes.
+Recently, settlements & lawsuit payouts for Prilosec and Nexium for example, have been extremely high, as seen in some of these PPI lawsuits where the manufacturer was hit with a $55 million judgment over pricing schemes.

-Use the legal system to obtain fair compensation for your Prilosec damage claims and to obtain the justice you deserve.
-Consult us now to determine if you are eligible to either join an existing class action lawsuit or file an individual lawsuit for damages due to use of Prilosec.
+Use the legal system to obtain fair compensation for your PPI damage claims and to obtain the justice you deserve.
+Consult us now to determine if you are eligible to either join an existing class action lawsuit or file an individual lawsuit for damages due to use of PPI’s.
 You should not suffer physical harm, financial stress or other damage due to the negligent behavior of another person or company.
-We can Help!